Bob Weir, Grateful Dead co-founder and rhythm guitarist, dead at 78

 Follow topic:

-Jan 10 - Veteran rock musician Bob Weir, the Grateful Dead's rhythm guitarist who helped guide the legendary jam band through decades of change and success, has died at age 78, according to a statement posted to his verified Instagram account on Saturday.
+Veteran rock musician Bob Weir, the Grateful Dead’s rhythm guitarist who helped guide the legendary psychedelic jam band through decades of change and success, has died at age 78, his family said in a statement on Jan 10.

-He was diagnosed with cancer in July and "succumbed to underlying lung issues" surrounded by loved ones, the statement said.
+He was diagnosed with cancer in July and “succumbed to underlying lung issues” surrounded by loved ones, said the statement, posted on Weir’s Instagram account.
 It did not mention when or where he died.

+Just weeks after starting cancer treatment last summer, Weir had returned to his “hometown stage” at Golden Gate Park in San Francisco to play in a three-night celebration of his 60 years in music, his family recalled.
+Those shows turned out to be his final performances, said Rolling Stone magazine.

-Along with his late fellow Grateful Dead co-founder and lead guitarist Jerry Garcia, who was at the center of the Deadhead universe, Weir was one of the group's two frontmen and main vocalists for most of the band's history.
+Along with late fellow Grateful Dead co-founder and lead guitarist Jerry Garcia, Weir was one of the group’s two frontmen and main vocalists for most of the band’s history.

 After Garcia’s death at age 53 in 1995, Weir carved out an interesting if somewhat neglected solo career – much of it with his band, RatDog – and participated in reunions of surviving Dead members in different configurations.

-Thanks to relentless touring, constant musical evolution and a passionate fan base, the Grateful Dead - who existed from 1965 to 1995 - did not have to rely on producing hit records.
+Thanks to relentless touring, constant musical evolution and a passionate fan base, the Grateful Dead – which existed from 1965 to 1995 – did not have to rely on producing hit records.

 “Bob was the wild one,” journalist Blair Jackson wrote in 2012.
 “He was the rock ’n’ roller, but also the confident, smooth-voiced narrator on all those dramatic country-rock numbers about desperadoes and fugitives; a perfect fit for those tunes.
 He was the guy who would screech and scream himself hoarse at the end of the show, whipping us into a dancing frenzy.”

-Weir, whose birth name was Robert Hall Parber, was born on October 16, 1947, and raised by adoptive parents in Atherton, California.
+Weir, whose birth name was Robert Hall Parber, was born on Oct 16, 1947, and raised by adoptive parents in Atherton, California.
 He did not excel in school, due in part to his undiagnosed dyslexia.
-In 1964 at age 16, he met Bay Area folk musician Garcia, with whom he formed the Warlocks, who soon morphed into the Grateful Dead.
+In 1964 at age 16, he met Bay Area folk musician Garcia, with whom he formed the Warlocks, which soon morphed into the Grateful Dead.

-The athletic Weir, who enjoyed football, was the youngest member of the original band and was sometimes referred to as "the kid."
+The athletic Weir, who enjoyed football, was the youngest member of the original band and sometimes referred to as “the kid”.

 He was still in high school when he joined up with Garcia, bass guitarist Phil Lesh, organist-vocalist-harmonica player Ron “Pigpen” McKernan and drummer Bill Kreutzmann.